dseeley/gold-img-build/README.md

 # gold-img-build
 Builds 'gold' Ubuntu server images for ESXi and Qemu/libvirt from the base server distribution iso, using [packer](https://www.packer.io/) (and the `vmware-iso` and `qemu` builders).

-Optionally runs within a docker container, and automatically pulls the server images.

 Several configurations are provided (in `roles/<cloud_type>/templates/<os_id>/`):
 + **ubuntu2204**:  Uses the [autoinstall](https://ubuntu.com/server/docs/install/autoinstall-reference) mechanism